 This is the only way to approach non-payment.
 Don’t ask the client to pay.
 Don’t get angry at the client and write a long-winded email (as I once did…).
 Go right over their heads.
 It’s the only way.

 Responding to criticism

-For most cases, there’s only one way to respond to your client’s feedback: with a smile, a nod, an apology, and a revised draft.
+For most cases, there’s only one way to respond to your client’s feedback: with a revised draft.

 If your work doesn’t meet their standards, it’s your responsibility to fix it.